Reviewed by Dr. Danielle Morosco, DVM (December 5, 2022)

 Unfortunately, it doesn’t always paint a clear picture.
 This is because the blood work can come back normal unless kidney function is impaired.

 Sometimes dogs with bladder cancer excrete cells in their urine.
 This urine test can screen for those cells.
 The one drawback is that inflammation in the urinary tract from any kind of infection can cause similar-looking cells to show up.

 Remember that it’s the combination of tests that help determine the diagnosis, not any one test.

-Abdominal imaging is a way for veterinarians to see if the cancer has spread to the bones.
-They can do this by injecting special dye into the dog’s body.
-This dye helps to make the tumors visible.
+Abdominal imaging is a way for veterinarians to see if the cancer has spread to the abdominal organs.
+Veterinarians will often look at the bladder with the ultrasound to see if there is a tumor and to evaluate the bladder wall thickness and appearance.
 It can also help detect tumor size and whether there is any bladder swelling.

 Ultrasound can also be used to determine the size of the tumor and the size of the lymph nodes.
 Enlarged lymph nodes may be a sign of metastasis.
-However, enlarged lymph nodes can also be a sign of other conditions like allergies.
+However, enlarged lymph nodes can also be a sign of other conditions.

 Chest Radiograph (x-ray)